Rated4.8/5 | 1512 reviews

 Grounds for eviction under Section 8 are legal reasons listed in Schedule 2 of the Housing Act 1988.
 Some grounds are mandatory and some discretionary.
 The landlord must usually support the ground relied upon with tenancy documents, arrears schedules, communication history, and service evidence.

-Section 8 vs Section 21
+Section 8 after Section 21

 How to Serve a Section 8 Notice